Dabigatran

 Signs of severe bleeding

-• Bleeding from your gums.
+• Any bleeding from your gums.

-• Cuts or nosebleeds that won’t stop (longer than 10 minutes).
+• Cuts or nosebleeds that won’t stop.

 • Blood in your stools (poo) – black, tarry stools.

-• Heavy periods (menstrual bleeding).
+• Heavy periods (menstrual bleeding)

 Free helplines

-Link to Māori Pharmacists website
+Logo with link to Māori Pharmacists website

-Credits: Sandra Ponen, Pharmacist.
+Credits: Sandra Ponen, Pharmacist, Healthify He Puna Waiora.
 Healthify is brought to you by Health Navigator Charitable Trust.

 Reviewed by: Angela Lambie, Pharmacist, Auckland